ZexinChen/AlphaTracker/Manual/Colab.md

 AlphaTracker is tested in Linux systems broadly and those systems that have GPUs.
 However, if you would do not have Linux-compatible system or do not have access to consumer GPUs, you can use Google Colab for the purposes of training and tracking Alphatracker!

+# Demo

+If you would like to see a demo version of AlphaTracker, please follow [this link](https://colab.research.google.com/drive/1KOQy1ij6aClW5rmygSxoUVIKpLNcjo1x?usp=sharing)

 ## An Important Notice Before You Continue:

 Google Colab is only useful for training and inference purposes.
 If you have a fully-labeled set of data using the Alphatracker annotation tool, continue on.
 If you have NOT labeled your data, **please complete this step first!**